-We will rebate a portion of our management fee from our own funds based on the length of time that you are invested in the Portfolio.
+We may rebate a portion of our management fee from our own funds based on the length of time that you are invested in the Portfolio.
+Fee rebates are not available on investments made by or through custodial service providers.